 The results of an experiment we implemented during the 2018 midterm elections were just released, and we're excited to share them.
 What we learned is that when it comes to digital communication, a little can go a long way.

-Last year, we worked with Vote.org and Pantheon Analytics to test whether sending emails and text messages encouraging voters sign up for absentee ballots could increase voter turnout.
+Last year, we worked with Vote.org and Pantheon Analytics to test whether sending emails and text messages encouraging voters to sign up for absentee ballots could increase voter turnout.
 Some states have a policy known as "no-excuse absentee voting," which means you don't need a special reason (such as being out of town) to request an absentee ballot and vote from home.
 Most studies of these vote-from-home jurisdictions have indicated that when voters — especially low-propensity voters — request an absentee ballot, they become more likely to vote.
 We wanted to see if we could push more registered voters in these vote-from-home states to actually cast a ballot.

 The controlled experiment was conducted in eight states that allowed no-excuse absentee voting, with a total audience size of 212,000 voters.